rfangit/conservative_pinn_speed_test/README.md

 Inside each folder are several folders and notebooks

--**consolidated images**: plots of the loss curves -**consolidated text files**: raw data for generating curves -**datasets**: data for the vector field -**DataPlot.ipynb**: example on plotting data from the text files -**Experiments.ipynb**: code for training a baseline and conservative network on the data.
+- **consolidated images**: plots of the loss curves
+- **consolidated text files**: raw data for generating curves
+- **datasets**: data for the vector field
+- **DataPlot.ipynb**: example on plotting data from the text files
+- **Experiments.ipynb**: code for training a baseline and conservative network on the data.
 Does not run unless you first run Generate_Dataset
--**Generate_Dataset.ipynb**: code for generating the underlying vector field, and then sampling at $10000$ points to produce training and test data.
+- **Generate_Dataset.ipynb**: code for generating the underlying vector field, and then sampling at $10000$ points to produce training and test data.
 To run this code, you must run the second cell of this notebook to produce the training and test points.